 This 2018 Chinese review concerned advanced glycation end products (AGE) mobility interventions: “Only a limited number of studies have focused on measuring the effects of low AGEs levels or AGEs inhibitors on mobility, although many observational human studies and in vitro studies have reported the correlation of AGEs with and the contribution of AGEs to … Continue reading Effects of advanced glycation end products on quality of life and lifespan

-The first 2018 epigenetic clock human study was from Finland: “We evaluated the association between maternal antenatal depression and a novel biomarker of aging at birth, namely epigenetic gestational age (GA) based on fetal cord blood methylation data.
-We also examined whether this biomarker prospectively predicts and mediates maternal effects on early childhood psychiatric problems. … Continue reading A trio of epigenetic clock studies
+We’ll start with a 2018 epigenetic clock human study from Finland: “We evaluated the association between maternal antenatal depression and a novel biomarker of aging at birth, namely epigenetic gestational age (GA) based on fetal cord blood methylation data.
+We also examined whether this biomarker prospectively predicts and mediates maternal effects on early childhood psychiatric … Continue reading A trio of epigenetic clock studies

 This 2016 Croatian human cell study was a proof-of-concept to induce specific DNA methylation of two genes: “In this work we have created and characterized a novel CRISPR-Cas9-based epigenome editing tool, the dCas9-DNMT3A, which enabled targeted and specific CpG methylation at the promoter of two loci, the BACH2 and the IL6ST.
 We have demonstrated the … Continue reading Gene therapy by DNA methylation using CRISPR-Cas9